-Determining each magnification factor or scale is facilitated by showing the X-ray reference sphere on the template.
+Determining each magnification factor or scale is facilitated by showing the X-ray Reference Sphere on the template.
 At first compare the size of the X-ray Reference Sphere on the patient's X-ray with the size of the reference sphere on the template.
 Superimpose the two pictures to find the correct scale.
 Then, determine the spatial relations around the implant position, and establish the implant length and insertion depth.

-For more information regarding the preparation of the X-ray jig with the Reference Spheres, please see the Basic Information on the Surgical Procedures - Straumann® Dental Implant System, 152.754.
+For more information regarding the preparation of the X-ray Template with the Reference Spheres, please refer to the Straumann® Dental Implant System, Basic Information (702084/en).